MuffinLinwist/GATA/NOTES.md

 We selected 31 grammatical features divided into six typological domains: grammatical relations, nominal categories, phonology, pronominal system, verbal categories and word order.

-This is a first version of GATA which includes 52 languages, mostly currently obsolescing, coded in two time periods.
+This is a first version of GATA includes 52 languages, mostly currently obsolescing, coded in two time periods.
 GATA will continue growing in the next years.